Women with dense breasts face higher risk of cancer

 Women with dense breasts are at a higher risk for developing breast cancer.
 And because dense breast tissue appears white on a mammogram, tumors can be difficult to detect.

 But the National Cancer Institute recently released some good news.
-While women with dense breast are at higher risk for getting breast cancer, they are not more likely to die from breast cancer than other women.
+While women with dense breasts are at higher risk for getting breast cancer, they are not more likely to die from breast cancer than other women.